stackbit-projects/ktapson-website-dade9/content/_index.md

     content: >
-      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, two poets whose influence on twentieth and twenty-first-century poetry continues to be extremely generative.
+      My first book project, *Enduring Experiments,* investigates intersecting epistemological trajectories across the poetry of Clark Coolidge and Bernadette Mayer, two poets whose impact on twentieth and twenty-first-century poetry continues to be generative and influential.
       Contesting the terms of their reception within the avant-gardes with which they are most often associated, I take both poets seriously as poet-researchers whose science-inflected writing practices and complex